xplr/apps-python-simplerecommend/README.md

 Prerequisites
 -------------

-- Get an XPLR account and API key on www.xplr.com, the key hash is to be passed as an argument to the script
+- Get an XPLR account and API key on https://www.xplr.com, the API key is to be passed as an argument to the script.

 Usage
 -----